- The Calculator is the default calculator app on Windows operating system.

 For more details you can read how we test, review, and rate at WindowsReport.

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, navigate to Update & security section.
+- When the Settings app opens, navigate to the Update & security section.

-If the troubleshooter finds any issues with your apps, it will automatically fix them.
-Many users reported that this troubleshooter fixed the problem for them, so be sure to try it.
+- If the troubleshooter finds any issues with your apps, it will automatically fix them.

 - Press Windows Key + S and enter firewall.
 Select Windows Firewall from the list of results.

 - Click on Turn Windows Firewall on or off in the menu on the left.